carstene1ns/eracha/README.md

 There has also been a re-release on CD-Rom by Green Pepper and a demo version.

 Currently, it only contains assorted notes about the used file formats and some hacked up helper programs to deal with them.
-Currently there are extractor and converter utilities (in alpha stage).
+There are extractor and converter utilities in the tools directory (in alpha stage).

 The goal is to create an cross platform interpreter of the game sometime.